 - Drug & Breathalyzer testing holds everyone accountable

 - An initial 45-day contract, helps solidify emotional stability to handle life after treatment

-- Individual recovery reviews bi-weekly to establish goals for long term recovery
+- Individual recovery reviews tri-weekly to establish goals for long term recovery

 - Assistance in employment search and resume preparation helps to establish life skills and resume a productive life

-- All of our sober living homes have a live-in house manager.
-To insure the safety of the homes, and staff are always available to provide 24/7 support residents in dealing with life on life’s terms.
+- All three properties have an on-site house manager.
+Our #1 priority is the safety of the homes, so staff are always nearby to provide 24/7 support to residents in dealing with life on life’s terms.

-- There are 10 group meetings on property each week that are facilitated by myself which gives all residents an opportunity to process the challenging emotions that are associated with early recovery.
+- There are 10 recovery-based meetings on property each week.
+This allows all residents an opportunity to talk about the challenging emotions that are associated with early recovery.

 - All residents are observed and coached through challenging emotions, situations, and decisions.
 The men learn to be less reactive and more responsive.

-- We actively work with family members(who actively seek our guidance) to better understand the addiction and recovery process.
+- We work with family members(who actively seek our guidance) to better understand the addiction and recovery process.

 - High-speed internet and Wi-Fi

 - Cable TV, movie channels, and NFL channel

 - Flat screens in living rooms, televisions in most bedrooms

 - Membership to local fitness center